NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

     * 74 Diagnostic TCGA slides are attached to a portion rather than a sample like the rest of the diagnostic slides.
 The reflects how these original samples were handled. <!--SV-1111-->
     * Two tissue slide images are unavailable for download from GDC Data Portal <!--DAT-1439-->
     * The raw and annotated VarScan VCF files for aliquot `TCGA-VR-A8ET-01A-11D-A403-09` are not available.
 These VCFs files will be replaced in a later release.<!--TT-602, DAT-1489-->
-    * Some TCGA annotations are unavailable in the Legacy Archive or Data Portal<!--DAT-52-->.
+    * Some TCGA annotations are unavailable in the Data Portal<!--DAT-52-->.
 These annotations can be found [here](tcga-annotations-unavailable-20170315.json).
     * Tumor grade property is not populated <!--SV-585-->
     * Progression_or_recurrence property is not populated <!--SV-584-->
 * TARGET projects
-    * 11 bam files for TARGET-NBL RNA-Seq are not available in the GDC Data portal <!--DAT-1476-->
+    * 11 BAM files for TARGET-NBL RNA-Seq are not available in the GDC Data portal <!--DAT-1476-->
     * There are 5051 TARGET files for which `experimental_strategy`, `data_format`, `platform`, and `data_subtype` are blank <!--SV-944-->
     * There are two cases with identical submitter_id `TARGET-10-PARUYU` <!--SV-940-->
     * Some TARGET cases are missing `days_to_last_follow_up` <!--SV-934-->
     * Some TARGET cases are missing `age_at_diagnosis` <!--SV-933-->
     * Some TARGET files are not connected to all related aliquots <!--SV-929-->
     * Samples of TARGET sample_type `Recurrent Blood Derived Cancer - Bone Marrow` are mislabeled as `Recurrent Blood Derived Cancer - Peripheral Blood`.
 A workaround is to look at the sample barcode, which is -04 for `Recurrent Blood Derived Cancer - Bone Marrow`. (e.g. `TARGET-20-PAMYAS-04A-03R`) <!--SV-918-->
     * The latest TARGET data is not yet available at the GDC.
-For the complete and latest data, please see the [TARGET Data Matrix](https://ocg.cancer.gov/programs/target/data-matrix).
+For the complete and latest data, please see the NCI's webpage on [Using TARGET Data](https://ocg.cancer.gov/programs/target/data-matrix).
 Data that is not present or is not the most up to date includes:
         *  All microarray data and metadata
         *  All sequencing analyzed data and metadata
         *  1180 of 12063 sequencing runs of raw data